 Each meeting involves opening and closing prayers, sharing on how you have encountered God in your week, and a prayer experience and discussion.
 Prayer experiences usually center on an aspect of Ignatian spirituality and can include meditation, art, scripture, journaling, and more.

 ILC Affinity Groups:

-This year we will be offering the following affinity groups in addition to our general ILCs: athletes (co-ed), a group for Spanish speakers, LGBTQ+, and a secular spiritual exploration group.
-These groups will cover generally the same material as the general groups, but with people of the same community.
+This year we will be offering the following affinity groups in addition to our general ILCs: athletes (co-ed), CVX - a group for Spanish speakers, LGBTQ+, and a secular spiritual exploration group.
+These groups will cover the same material as the general groups, but with people of similar affinity.

 If you are student wanting to learn more about ILCs or meet a student facilitator, please contact Hunter Darrouzet at email@example.com.

 If you are a faculty member who would like to promote the formation of an ILC affinity group from one of your classes, please contact Hunter Darrouzet at firstname.lastname@example.org.

 Please contact Hunter Darrouzet if you have any questions about Ignatian Life Communities.